AwaisFayyaz/AwaisFayyaz/README.md

 ### Hi there, I am Awais Fayyaz 👋

-I'm Software engineer, who loves building mobile applications.
-My current area of expertise is native iOS app development.
+I'm a Software engineer, who loves building mobile applications.
+My current area of expertise is native iOS app development using mainly Swift and some objective C as well.
 Dynamic and passionate individual with extensive experience in application development lifecycle from concept through delivery of next-generation applications and customisable solutions in an Agile Environment.

+I am currently working as a Senior Software Engineer in NextBridge Pvt Limited(https://www.nextbridge.pk/about/).
+I am working on a message application, similar to whatsapp, telegram etc. See more about this application at https://fhetch.com/

 <!--
 **AwaisFayyaz/AwaisFayyaz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.